 Meanwhile, in a medium size saucepan, heat the remaining tablespoon of oil, add the onion and pepper and sauté for 5-8 minutes, or until softened.

 Add the garlic and tomato puree, stir to coat the vegetables, then continue to sauté for a further 4-5 minutes.
 Cooking the tomato puree off enhances the flavour and cooks out any bitterness.

-Add the chopped tomatoes, red wine and cinnamon and simmer for 4-5 minutes.
+Add the chopped tomatoes, red wine, cinnamon and oregano and simmer for 4-5 minutes.